cbenitez0323/UFOs/README.md

 ## Results:
 A user when visiting the page can filter the available data table by typing a search term and the data table will filter once the user moves away from the input box either by clicking or tabbing to the next box.
 If the user inputs a term that is not within the available table, then the filtered table will be empty and show no results.

+The following image shows the data table with one filter.
 <img width="1296" alt="screenshot1" src="https://user-images.githubusercontent.com/102255823/177636307-87fec520-5dfe-4370-8572-87076d90e1f1.png">

-### The above image shows the data table with one filter.
+The following image shows the data table with two filters.
 <img width="1300" alt="screenshot2" src="https://user-images.githubusercontent.com/102255823/177636404-489688c8-f5be-46eb-b882-16a1b37a82b7.png">

+The following image shows the data table with a filter that produced no matches.
 <img width="1293" alt="screenshot3" src="https://user-images.githubusercontent.com/102255823/177636412-c925c97b-1f75-4827-8ed0-0cb1c2fcf641.png">

 ## Summary: